tr-igem/esmuflily/docs/internals.md

 This entry is only crucial for the correct merger of the predefined table with a font-specific table.

-A DEFINITION string which is a sequence of one or more tokens draws the corresponding musical symbols stacked in a line.
+A DEFINITION string, i.e. a sequence of one or more tokens, draws the corresponding SYMBOLs stacked in a line.

     (TYPE
       (#t #t